IntersectMBO/cardano-db-sync/CONTRIBUTING.rst

 If there are updated configuration files, be sure to also update ``iohk-nix``::

-  nix flake lock --update-input nix flake lock --update-input hackageNix
+  nix flake lock --update-input hackageNix

 In rare cases, it may also be necessary to update haskell.nix::